 When an accident involves multiple vehicles, it is referred to as a “multi-vehicle crash.”
 Technically, the term “multi-vehicle accident” can refer to any wreck where more than one car is involved.
 However, in most cases, the use of the term is limited to crashes where three or more vehicles collide.
 “Chain reaction” is another term that is often used to describe this type of accident.

-Crashes or pileups with three or more cars may occur in a number of different situations.
-For example:
+Crashes or pileups with three or more cars may occur in a number of different situations:

 - One car could be rear-ended and the force of the impact could push it into the car in front, causing a chain reaction of two or more rear-ended vehicles.